I Could Never Take the Place of Your Man

 Cash Box called it an "exceptional tune [that] is skillfully produced and performed."

+Music video

-The live version of "I Could Never Take the Place of Your Man" from the video and the Sign “☮” the Times film includes a horn solo in the song's coda.
-The solo lifts a part of the "Camille" and Black Album track, "Rock Hard in a Funky Place".
+The music video was made using the song's section in the Sign “☮” the Times film, and is a live take of the song and included the horn section of Eric Leeds and Atlanta Bliss.
+This version includes a horn solo in the song's coda, lifting a part from the Camille and The Black Album track, "Rockhard in a Funky Place".

 B-side

 The single was backed with "Hot Thing", also from Sign “☮” the Times.
 The 12-inch single includes the full album version of "I Could Never Take the Place of Your Man", as well as several remixes of "Hot Thing".
 One of these was included on the Ultimate compilation album in 2006.
 "Hot Thing" received enough airplay by DJs to chart on its own, reaching No. 63.